gurdalertek/SwapGasFees/Tutorial.md

 7. The (Volume/TVL) ratio, which is a measure of the _"turnover"_ of the pair on Uniswap, is chosen to be denoted by the size of the circle.
 Low values of this ratio can identify pairs that have too much liquidity compared to volume.
 8. Finally, color is used to denote the particular swap pair.
 (The visualization presented below is only representative, but not exactly reflective).
 9. When the scatter plot is animated over time, the circles move, expand and contract, shift regions as groups on the two-dimensional plane, and do many other fascinating things.
+10. Sample source code for implementing this visualization can be found as ["The Wealth & Health of Nations"](https://observablehq.com/@mbostock/the-wealth-health-of-nations).
 ![](./figures/SwapGasFees_Design_10.png)

 ## Screen 11: Chord Diagram
+1. The last visualization under the `Charts` tabs, designed to be available, is the chord diagram.
+2. This diagram displays the changes of liquidity across assets.
+Specifically, it displays what portion of liquidity of an asset has moved to another asset in a given time period, such as a week.
+3. Chord diagram is a suitable visualization technique to identify "churn", which is the switching across different entities (across different assets, in this case).
+4. Sample source code for implementing this visualization can be found as ["Chord Diagram"](https://observablehq.com/@d3/chord-diagram).
 ![](./figures/SwapGasFees_Design_11.png)

 ## Author